GuiguiJayJay/Titanic/README.md

 Most of the models currently implemented allowed to me to hit 78.9% accuracy on test data provided by Kaggle, so if you have something else using this, well there is a problem somewhere!
-I mostly used the Supprot Vector Classifier for this task, despite most of people on Kaggle reporting better results using a Decision Tree.
-Well for me it is not the case.
+I mostly used the Support Vector Classifier for this task, despite most of people on Kaggle reporting better results using a Decision Tree.
+Well for me it was not the case.
 You can test yourself, there is an option to train a Decision Tree.

 I will detail the content in subsequent sections, but would like to make a summary of the files here:
 - all the text files are monitoring outputs from the code.
 You can skip it, there is no code inside.
 - the main part of the code (the executable script) is **titanic.py**.
+This is where all options are defined and where all models are defined.
 - the directory **titalib** contains custom-made librairies.
 Those weren't *necessary* but greatly helps improving the readability of the script and its versatility.
+The feature engineering is performed into one of the scripts from this directory, we will come back later on it.
 - the **data** directory contains data downloaded from the Kaggle challenge page, as well as the prediction file produced by the code.